rperry99/Security_Plus--Obsidian/README.md

 	- Adware, Backdoors, Bots & Botnets, Kernels, Rootkits, Spyware, Trojan Horses
 - Pages moved from `Individual Notes` to `Stubs`.
 The following are empty notes that should not have been in this folder yet.
 	- Anti-Virus (AV), Intrusion Prevention System (IPS), Request for Comments (RFC), Reverse DNS (rDNS), Secure Mail Transfer Protocol (SMTP), Spam Over Instant Messaging (SPIM)

+### `Version 0.03b`
+- Removed a link I kept in the readme by accident when testing how to link pages within obsidian.